 The wider curriculum

 The wider curriculum is similarly carefully sequenced and structured to ensure young people have the character and skills they need to be successful, well-rounded citizens who make a positive contribution to society.

 Personal Development and Citizenship

 Students follow a broad and well-planned curriculum which covers topics such as Relationships, Health and Sex Education including issues such as sexual harassment and image based sexual abuse, online safety, careers, mental health and wellbeing and life in modern Britain.
-Careers provision is a strength of the school and we meet all of the Gatsby Benchmarks.
+Careers provision is a strength of the school, and we meet all the Gatsby Benchmarks.
 The school careers provision has been recognised by the Careers & Enterprise Company with an award for the promotion of challenging work experience placements.
 The school also has extensive careers links with the wider community including a well-established careers mentoring scheme.